ioio2995/uros_DalyBMS/README.md

 2. **Echo the topic data**:
     ```sh
-    ros2 topic echo /DalyBMS
+    ros2 service call  /DalyBMS_Service dalybms_interfaces/srv/GetBatteryState "{}"
     ```

-This will allow you to see the data being published by the ESP32 firmware on the `/DalyBMS` topic.
+This will allow you to request data from the ESP32 firmware using the ROS 2 service interface.

 ## License